-The “Pain in Psychiatric Conditions” (PiPCo)
+The “Pain and Inflammation in Psychiatric Conditions” (PiPCo)

 Project is a translational project where we combine preclinical neuroscience experiments with clinical studies.